Skip Navigation or Skip to Content

 Level 2: AI-Assisted Workflows (The Accelerator)

 LLM-powered workflows that analyze, draft, and recommend — but require human approval before execution.
-Think AI-generated sales proposals that your team reviews before sending, or lead scoring models that flag opportunities for human qualification.
+Think AI-generated sales proposals sales automation systems that your team reviews before sending, or lead scoring models that flag opportunities for human qualification.
 This level delivers 80–120% efficiency gains while maintaining complete human oversight.

 Level 3: Agentic Workflows (The Operating System)